kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 ### Mutual adaptation

 The system adjusts its outputs based on the user's inputs; the user adjusts their framing, vocabulary, and query structure based on the system's outputs.
 Neither party announces this.
 No single exchange is decisive.
-This is grounded in established HCI and sociolinguistic research on lexical entrainment (Brennan, 1996) and Communication Accommodation Theory (Giles, 1973), both of which have been replicated in human-computer interaction contexts.
+This is grounded in established HCI and sociolinguistic research on lexical entrainment (Brennan, 1996) and Communication Accommodation Theory (Giles, 1973; Gallois and Giles, 2015), both of which have been replicated in human-computer interaction contexts including recent studies of LLM interaction.

 ### Cumulative reference frame shift

 Over time the shared context narrows.
 The space of questions that feel worth asking contracts.
 The space of outputs that feel self-evidently correct expands.
+This contraction can be operationalised as a measurable reduction in query diversity over time (see Section 8).
 This occurs without the user internalising a discrete new belief or narrative that they could subsequently identify and evaluate.
 The mechanism is consistent with bounded rationality (Simon, 1955): as AI output becomes the primary source of readily available information, it defines the effective boundaries of the user's decision space.

 ### Metacognitive invisibility

 Because each exchange is locally reasonable and the shift is incremental, the loop operates below the threshold at which standard metacognitive monitoring triggers.
 The user does not experience drift.
 The user experiences accumulated familiarity.
-This is explained mechanistically by processing fluency effects (Reber and Schwarz, 1999): increased fluency of AI output over repeated sessions is interpreted by the cognitive system as a signal of correctness and trustworthiness, suppressing System 2 evaluation (Kahneman, 2011).
+This is explained mechanistically by processing fluency effects (Reber and Schwarz, 1999): increased fluency of AI output over repeated sessions is interpreted by the cognitive system as a signal of correctness and trustworthiness, reducing the likelihood of System 2 engagement (Kahneman, 2011).
 The Illusion of Explanatory Depth (Rozenblit and Keil, 2002) describes the closely related tendency to mistake growing familiarity with an AI's reasoning for genuine understanding and control.

 ---